Etrit Berisha: SPAL

-In the Coppa Italia, SPAL advanced past Lecce with a 5–1 home victory in December 2019 before being eliminated by Milan with a 3–0 loss in January 2020.
+In the Coppa Italia, SPAL advanced past Lecce with a 5–1 win in December 2019 before being eliminated by Milan in the round of 16.

-He remained with the club for the 2020–21 Serie B season, maintaining his status as first-choice goalkeeper.
-Berisha started campaign and featured in six reliable league matches, keeping three clean sheets as SPAL recorded three wins and three draws.
+Berisha remained first-choice heading into the 2020–21 Serie B season.
+He began strongly, featuring in six league matches and keeping three clean sheets as SPAL opened the campaign with three wins and three draws.

-On 27 November 2020 he tested positive for COVID-19.
+However, on 27 November 2020, he tested positive for COVID-19.

-After recovery, he continued to play regularly and conceded relatively few goals; however, the team struggled offensively and dropped points due to a lack of scoring efficiency.
-On 9 February 2021, in matchday 22, Berisha suffered his first league defeat on the pitch in a 3–1 away loss against Pordenone.

-In the later stages of the season, SPAL endured a run of inconsistent results, including three consecutive defeats 2 weeks prior the end, which caused them to slip to ninth place and fall out of the Serie B promotion play-off zone, despite winning their final two matches, they were unable to regain and finished the season in ninth place.
+After recovering, he returned to regular action and continued to concede relatively few goals, though SPAL struggled due to a lack of attacking efficiency.
+On 9 February 2021, he suffered his first league defeat on the pitch that season, a 3–1 away loss to Pordenone.
+In the final stretch, SPAL experienced inconsistent form, including three consecutive defeats two weeks before the season's end, dropping them out of the Serie B play-off positions.
+Despite winning the final two matches, they finished ninth.

-In the 2020–21 Coppa Italia, Berisha played a full 90 minutes and kept a clean sheet in the round of 16, helping SPAL eliminate Sassuolo with a 2–0 victory, before being knocked out in the quarter-finals by Juventus with a 4–0 defeat.
-Berisha himself collected 27 total appearances.
-Berisha was praised by Italian sports outlets for his reliability and composure throughout the campaign, with one report describing him as “an absolute guarantee for SPAL, delivering consistent performances even in a difficult season.”
+In the 2020–21 Coppa Italia, Berisha played the full 90 minutes and kept a clean sheet as SPAL eliminated Sassuolo with a 2–0 win in the round of 16, before being knocked out by Juventus in a 4–0 quarter-final defeat.
+He finished the season with 27 total appearances.
+His performances earned widespread praise in Italian sports media, with one outlet describing him as “an absolute guarantee for SPAL, delivering consistent performances even in a difficult season.”